 See the course calendar of the Teaching Units

-In the ENAC Teaching Unit, students practice to work efficiently as an interdisciplinary team in order to tackle a problem.
-The focus remains on developing creative and practical intelligence whereas reflectivity and analytical aspects are receiving more attention compared with the ENAC weeks.
+In the ENAC Teaching Unit the focus remains on creative and practical intelligence whereas reflectivity and analytical aspects are increased.
+Students reinforce interdisciplinary bridges by integrating disciplinary knowledge.
 The expected transversal and interdisciplinary learning outcomes of the ENAC Teaching Units are:

 |Practical intelligence||Collaborate and communicate efficiently across disciplines; integrate knowledge from different disciplines to find solutions; develop strategic approaches for group organization.|